"From customer service to complex banking tasks" DeepBrain AI implements AI human technology into KB Kookmin Bank

 In addition, the AI banker, with idle-mode, can make natural gestures such as moving hands, nodding, and tidying up clothes during conversation maximizing user experience from the customer's point of view.
 In addition, it is possible to recognize people through the front camera, so if a customer leaves their seat, the kiosk is automatically finished as a thank you.

-This time, KB Kookmin Bank's AI banker modeled and implemented two male and female employees working at the branch, and utilized their actual audio and video data.
+This time, KB Kookmin Bank's AI banker modeled and implemented one male and one female model, and utilized their actual audio and video data.
 In the case of clothes, the main colors of KB Kookmin Bank are yellow and gray, so that the brand image can be recognized by customers while using the kiosk.

 DeepBrain AI CEO Eric Jang said, "The AI banker has endless possibilities that can be used for customer service with a variety of devices such as mobile devices as well as kiosks in the future.
 Based on DeepBrain AI's recognized AI human technology and business value, we will continue to explore business routes so that it can be applied to more diverse fields."